hfb0/reporting-channel/README.md

 > To see the api's swagger documentation just access http://running_api_ip/api.

 ## Installation
+> If you are using docker-compose this step is not necessary, just install the [docker-compose](https://docs.docker.com/compose/install/).

 ```bash
 $ yarn install
 ```

 ## Running the app
-Create a copy of the .env.example file and rename it to .env, now insert data in the .env file and run the project:
+Create a copy of the .env.example file, rename it to .env and remove comments, now insert data in the .env file and run the project:

 ```bash
 # development